mhackersu/aws-cdk-platform-ephemeral/readme.md

 # Copy the secrets file (creds.csv) into the newly created folder.
 $ mv creds.csv cdk-project/

-# From the newly created folder, navigate to the `inf/ci/` folder,
-  contained within the cloned project, run the shell script `.ci_start.sh`
+# Navigate to the root of the cloned project, run the shell script `launch.sh`
-$ cd inf/ci/ && ./.ci_start.sh cd ../../
+$ cd aws/platform/assessment && ./launch.sh
 ```

 ## Assignment